harshpant777/Practice2/practice2.md

-Trying to learn git. hye
+Trying to learn git. hye.
+India is a spiritual country.